 - Wash your vehicle and wax all painted surfaces (except matte painted surfaces).
-Coat chrome pieces with rust-inhibiting oil. - Lubricate the drive chain. ■ P. 45 - Place your vehicle on a maintenance stand and position a block so that both tires are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery ( P. 53) to prevent discharge.
-Fully charge the battery and then place it in a shaded, well-ventilated area. - If you leave the battery in place, disconnect the negative terminal to prevent discharge.
+Coat chrome pieces with rust-inhibiting oil. - Place your vehicle on a maintenance stand and position a block so that both tyres are off the ground. - After rain, remove the body cover and allow the vehicle to dry. - Remove the battery (▶ P. 54) to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area.